co-cart/co-cart/readme.txt

 In this release we have added a plugin update prevention system as a safety measure.
 For the moment it will detect for compatibility with minor releases while we are making adjustments but it's designed mostly for detecting major changes.
 All CoCart add-ons that we release will now check for CoCart's requirements and will help you decide to update or not until your ready to do so.

-* Added plugin headers to be used for detecting CoCart add-ons or plugins that support CoCart.
+* Plugin: Added plugin headers to be used for detecting CoCart add-ons or plugins that support CoCart.
-* Auto-updates are disabled should a CoCart add-on active have not tested with the latest release available.
+* WordPress Dashboard: Auto-updates are disabled should a CoCart add-on active have not tested with the latest release available.
-* Update now link for CoCart opens up a modal listing none tested plugins with a confirmation.
+* WordPress Dashboard: Update now link for CoCart opens up a modal listing none tested plugins with a confirmation.

 ### Improvements

-* Ensure we have calculated totals before we restore the requested item so we can identify them.
+* REST API: Ensure we have calculated totals before we restore the requested item so we can identify them.

 ### For Developers